 The need to support and enhance the management culture in the water service sector is undisputed.
 The State of the Sector reports and the opinions of various stakeholders in the industry repeatedly prove this necessity.
 Utilizing the already developed D-LeaP programs and in partnership with leading utilities in Central and Eastern Europe, the Utility Management Training aims to "equip" current and future water sector managers with tools and techniques to support their decision making.
-The Academic Partner, Sofia University, further brings academic structure and rigor to the program including the graduation certificate with ECTS credits.
+The academic partner, Sofia University, further brings academic structure and rigor to the program.